 - i.
 Do not collect in print; this policy applies to the following titles specifically: - 1.
-Canadian Case Citations (CJC);

-- 2. Canadian Statute Citations (CSC). - ii.
-Provide online access via Lexis-Quicklaw (QuickCite) or Westlaw Canada (KeyCite Canada) for both the Osgoode and York communities.

-d.
-Legal Periodicals Indexes

-- i.
-Acquire and retain in print one copy of the Index to Canadian Legal Literature. - 1.
-Provide online access via Lexis/Quicklaw or Westlaw Canada for both the Osgoode and York communities. - For all other legal periodicals indexes: Do not acquire in print but depend on online access; Cost permitting, license and provide online access for the Osgoode and York communities.
+Canadian Case Citations (CJC); - 2.
+Canadian Statute Citations (CSC). - ii.
+Provide online access via LexisAdvanceQuicklaw (QuickCite) or WestlawNext Canada (KeyCite Canada) for both the Osgoode and York communities. - d.
+Legal Periodicals Indexes - The library will provide online access to the Index to Canadian Legal Literature via Lexis AdvanceQuicklaw or WestlawNext Canada to legal periodical indexes for both the Osgoode and York communities.

+For all other legal periodicals indexes, the library will provide online access through subscriptions.